Scott Co, Iowa USGenWeb Project

 sight from the upper deck of passing steamers.

-CAMPBELLS ISLAND: On the channel side of Campbells Island, just half way
+CAMPBELLS ISLAND: On the channel side of Campbells Island, just

 between Davenport and LeClaire, may be seen the fine monument mark-